 - Straight away, let's talk about the best, the AWD.
-Because the car gets adaptive dampers in the suspension, which have separate valves for low and high frequency undulations, the CR-V manages to take some of the bigger potholes with ease, while remaining flat over undulation on highways and cornering.
+Because the car gets selective dampers in the suspension, which have separate valves for low and high-frequency undulations, the CR-V manages to take some of the bigger potholes with ease, while remaining flat over undulation on highways and cornering.

 - Helping it settle quickly after an undulation is its weight.
 The AWD tips the scales at 1725kg, which keeps it planted, especially at high speeds.

 - But at city speeds, you might feel the ride quality to be a bit on the stiffer side as you would be going a little slower over bad patches, not being able to activate the higher frequency damping valve.

 - Even when it comes to handling, the active torque vectoring sends the right amount of torque to the individual wheels, making this 15-foot-long SUV turn in sharply while being in control.

 - Dial in the fact that the CRV now gets broader wheels, and this thing is genuinely fun through a set of corners.

 - If you frequent hilly routes or want the best handling CR-V, it's definitely the AWD.

 - The 2WD variants are lighter than the AWD and feel so in the way they ride as well.